 If you have flat feet because of a ruptured tendon or another sports injury, the team might recommend surgery.
 Surgery can repair the soft tissue and restore your mobility.

-To learn more about the treatment options for flat feet, make an appointment at Greenwood Foot Clinic by calling the nearest office or booking online today.
+To learn more about the treatment options for flat feet, make an appointment by calling Greenwood Foot Clinic or requesting an appointment online today.